Que Mundo é Esse?: Season 1: Kurdistan (2015)

 In the first season, over the 15 days of travel, André Fran, Felipe UFO and Michel Coeli witnessed important issues in the history of the Kurds.
 The journey began in Turkey, which concentrates the largest Kurdish population, where the team witnessed a historic moment: the first time the Kurdish minority elected representatives to the Parliament in Ankara.
 In a campaign marked by tension, the result of the election led a multitude to the streets of the unofficial capital of the Turkish Kurdistan.

 The trio leave Turkey towards Iraq.
 On the overland journey, they face two bureaucratic hours to leave Turkey and get into Iraq.
-They were the first Brazilians to enter Kurdistan without an Iraqi visa, following the rule that went on February, 2015 and the initiative of the Honorary consul of Brazil in the region.
+They were the first Brazilians to enter Kurdistan without an Iraqi visa, following the rule that went in February 2015 and the initiative of the Honorary consul of Brazil in the region.
 Once in Iraq, they follow by car to Erbil, the capital of Iraqi Kurdistan, on a journey of 2 hours and a half.
 They opt for an alternate path, a little longer, to avoid the city of Mossul, one of the capitals of the so-called Islamic State.

 André, Felipe and Michel are surprised by what they find in Erbil.
 The three were the only guests of a newly opened five-star hotel in Dohuk, a few kilometers from Mossul.
 The trio also visits a modern shopping center in the city and interview Dr. Safeen Sindi, the Brazilian consul in Kurdistan who talked about the situation in the area and the history of this virtually autonomous nation within Iraq.